How do people – how do we – think? How should think?

 “Artificial Intelligence” and “Human Intelligence”

 AI IN Education?
 Or, instead of Teachers and learning alot of stuff, where AI will do the trick?
-Make it digital and make it smart?
-A technical revolution – affecting the role of the teacher of the pupil, of the parents?

 AI AND Education!
 How will that work out?
 Side-by-side, a symbiosis?